php-client/ollama/README.md

-# Php client for Ollama Api.
+# PHP client for Ollama API.

 This is a PHP client for the [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md).